junxit/us-congress-bills-117/bill.md

 It is the policy of the United States—

 - **(1)** to provide the people of North Korea with access to a diverse range of fact-based information;
-- **(2)** to develop and implement novel means of communication and information sharing to ensure that audiences in North Korea can safely create, access, and share digital and non-digital news without fear of repressive censorship, surveillance, or penalties under law; and
+- **(2)** to develop and implement novel means of communication and information sharing that increase opportunities for audiences in North Korea to safely create, access, and share digital and non-digital news without fear of repressive censorship, surveillance, or penalties under law; and
 - **(3)** to foster and innovate new technologies to counter North Korea’s state-sponsored repressive surveillance and censorship by advancing internet freedom tools, technologies, and new approaches.

 ## § 4.
 United States strategy to combat North Korea’s repressive information environment